 Part of the magic of atmosphere is the fable feeling, partly created by the structure – monthly installments – which hearkens back to the feel of someone telling this story, piece by piece, over a period of time, twelve chapters each started with a recipe that seamlessly weaves into the integral action and progression of both the chapter and the overall story.
 My personal kitchen forays never go beyond pre-made cake mixes, yet oddly the recipes drew me in.
 They didn’t make me want to cook (they are far too complicated, even that intriguing one with rose petal sauce) but they made me want to enter and stay in this world.
 They made me smell and taste it.
 They made me hungry, both for the story and the radiance of this special place in time.

 I keep saying magic – and that indeed is full truth.
 The proper term, if you fancy getting literary, is magical realism, but this feels different than the normal fare, more bent toward tall tales.
 We have heroines effected by the food produced by Tita, her own emotions accidentally baked into her masterpieces.
 We have sizzling scenes with lust fiery enough to catch a shower on fire and call to naked horseback riders.
 Then we have moments produced by the accidental additive of tears in a sauce that results in depressed wedding guests, mysterious deaths, and far more.
-The story is beyond all reality, and it knows it and flows with the uniqueness of the world.
+Like Water for Chocolate is beyond all reality, and it knows it and flows with the uniqueness of the world.
 It is never silly, despite hot women who literally catch the world around them on fire, but always bold and definitively unafraid to be unrelentingly different.